 In arid regions, it’s best to save rainwater.
 However, in areas where a lot of precipitation is expected, you can guide excess water off the slope.
 Determine which is the primary goal and go from there.

 Once you have addressed drainage or conservation of water in your region, it is time to install the rocks.
 On a deep slope, use very large rocks to hold the hillside together and give a firm terrace on which to plant.

 Rocks are more effective barriers than railroad ties, which many gardeners use on hills.
 Railroad ties emit toxins that pollute rainwater and soil.
 Rocks are safer and a lifetime erosion solution.
 You may need to hire a company with heavy equipment to move rocks into place.

-Rocks should be buried in the soil one third of their size.
+Rocks should be buried in the soil one third of its size.
 This will keep the slope stable and retain soil.

 Plants for a Rock Garden on a Slope

-Ensure that soil is appropriate for your plants.
+Ensure that the soil is appropriate for your plants.
 You may have to bring in some good garden soil if the area has already lost its topsoil.
-Now it’s time to select your plants.
+Then it’s time to select the plants.
 They should be suited to the lighting of the area and be low maintenance.

 Low growing plants that spread are ideal.
 Some suggestions are:

 Other options might include small evergreens, bulbs, and herbs such as thyme, lavender, and sage.
-Since slopes can be a pain to maintain, select plants that will be self-sufficient once established, yet provide several seasons of interest.
+Since slopes can be troublesome to maintain, select plants that will be self-sufficient once established, yet provide several seasons of interest.